LorenzoSiena/-WIP-Reverse-Engeneering-Usb-Protocol-on-a-Novation-Launchpad/README.md

 it was added under study and should be read as a comment**

  #### WARNING pt2!
-**There is a lot to read but we are only interested in a FEW highlighted lines.**
+**There is a lot to read but we are only interested in a FEW lines.**

 ```bash
 Device: ID 1235:000e Focusrite-Novation Launchpad